-Additionally, client-side taint tracking, through the use of static and dynamic analysis, has also been applied as a means to detect XSS, either at the browser level or at the extension level [44], [45].
+Additionally, client-side taint tracking, through the use of static and dynamic analysis, has also been applied as a means to detect XSS, either at the browser level or at the extension level [47,48].

 Browser built-in defences.
 Browsers are equipped with several built-in defences.
-We previously described XSS Auditor in Section I, another important one is the Content Security Policy (CSP) [46].
+We previously described XSS Auditor in Section 1.
+Another important one is the Content Security Policy (CSP) [49].
 It has been widely adopted and in many cases provides developers with a reliable way to protect against XSS and CSRF attacks.
 However, CSP requires the developer to identify which scripts might be malicious.
-Previous work has also highlighted the need for further built-in defences [47].
+Previous work has also highlighted the need for further built-in defences [50].

 Client and server hybrids.
 XSS-Dec [6] uses a proxy which keeps track of an encrypted version of the server's source files, and applies this information to derive exploits in a page visited by the user.
 This approach is similar to ours, since we assume previous knowledge of the clean HTML document.
 Furthermore, they use anomaly-based and signature-based detection to prevent attacks.
-In a way, our system offloads all this functionality to the client-side, without the need for any server-side information.
+Our system offloads all this functionality to the client-side, without the need for any server-side information.